wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.4.6 - 2014/01/06 =
+- Added a page that let the user download the minified version of the framework.
+- Added a utility class that checks requirements of servers such as PHP and MySQL versions etc.
+- Added the `print_type` argument to the `system` field type.
+- Added more information for the `system` field type.
+- Added (revived) the minified version and now it is be human readable.
+- Fixed an issue that the form fields were not registered in pages except the first added page.
+- Changed the timing of importing and exporting of the `import` and `export` field types to be done after performing validation callbacks.

 = 3.4.5.1 - 2014/01/01 =
 - Removed the minified version as the WordPress plugin team demanded to do so.